davido/gerrit-buildbot-plugin/src/main/resources/Documentation/cmd-schedule.md

 ACCESS
 ------
-Caller must be a member of the privileged ['Administrators'][1] group, or have been granted the ['View Queue' global capability][2].
+Caller must be a member of the ['buildbotAdminGroup'] or ['buildbotUserGroup'] groups.

-[1]: ../../../Documentation/access-control.html#administrators
-[2]: ../../../Documentation/access-control.html#capability_viewQueue

 SCRIPTING
 ---------